Attacks against human rights defenders and organisations working for the rights of migrants in the Dominican Republic

 Finally, on 12 October 2024, human rights defender Franklin Dinol was arbitrarily detained by police agents in the city of El Seibo.
 The police demanded to be shown documents and then accused the human rights defender of having false Dominican documents, and that he was Haitian instead.
 Franklin Dinol was released two hours later.
 The human rights defender is also a member and coordinator of Reconoci.do movement.

-Front Line Defenders strongly condemns the attacks against human rights organisations Movement for Human Rights Peace and Global Justice (MONDHA), Movimiento de Mujeres Dominico Haitianas (MUDHA), Red Común Nacional Organizada de Ciudadanos/as Domininicanos/as (Reconoci.do), and Socio-Cultural Movement for Haitian workers (MOSCTHA) as well as the attacks against human rights defenders Wendy Osirus, Ana Belique and Franklin Dinol.
-Front Line Defenders urges the authorities of the Dominican Republic to respect and guarantee their security and their right to defend human rights, including by implementing the country's international obligations regarding the rights of migrants and the rights of Dominicans of Haitian descent. ’s rights .
+Front Line Defenders strongly condemns the attacks against the human rights organisations Movement for Human Rights Peace and Global Justice (MONDHA), Movimiento de Mujeres Dominico Haitianas (MUDHA), Red Común Nacional Organizada de Ciudadanos/as Domininicanos/as (Reconoci.do) and the Socio-Cultural Movement for Haitian Workers (MOSCTHA), as well as the attacks against human rights defenders Wendy Osirus, Ana Belique and Franklin Dinol.
+Front Line Defenders believes that the attacks against them are in direct retaliation for their peaceful and legitimate work, and calls on the authorities of the Dominican Republic to respect and guarantee their safety and their right to defend human rights.